The Scoop On Cold Brew Coffee

 Next, place the grounds into a glass container that has a lid and pour the room temperature water over the ground beans.
 I use filtered or bottled water for best results.

 Mix well with a spoon and close the lid tightly.

 The next step is to either place the container in the refrigerator for 24 hours or on the counter at room temperature for 12 hours.
-If you don’t have a full 12 hours you can jump-start the brewing by adding warmer water instead of room temperature water.
-I have found that the refrigerated method gives a deeper, smoother taste.
+If you don’t have a full 12 hours, you can jump-start the brewing by adding warmer water instead of room temperature water.
+I have found that the refrigerated method gives a more in-depth, smoother taste.

-What you end up with after 12 to 24 hours of steeping is a concentrated, slightly sweet, super mild coffee drink.
-The reason for it’s non-bitter taste is that the cold water brewing reduces the heavy oils and acid in the grounds that are normally released by the hot water method.
-While traditionally made hot coffee tends to lose it’s flavor quickly the cold water way stays fresher longer and can be stored in the refrigerator for 2 weeks.
-That’s because the oxidation and the breaking down of the coffee grounds takes longer.
+What you end up with after 12 to 24 hours of steeping is a rich, slightly sweet, super mild coffee drink.
+The reason for its non-bitter taste is that the cold water brewing reduces the heavy oils and acid on the coffee grounds that are normally released by the hot water method.
+Another benefit of this method is that while traditionally made hot coffee tends to lose it’s flavor quickly the cold water way stays fresher longer.
+It can also be stored in the refrigerator for up to 2 weeks.
 Also, as a concentrate, the coffee can have as much as twice the amount of caffeine depending on the coffee-to-water ratio.
 I say that’s a plus!

 Coffee Is Served

 The cold brew coffee can be served in several different ways.
-Either enjoyed as is or diluted with milk or water.
-From there you can add sugar, sweetener. flavored syrup, or even a flavored creamer.
+Either as is or diluted with milk or water.
+From there you can add sugar, sweetener, flavored syrup, or even a flavored creamer.
 The possibilities are endless.
-You may even like it heated up for a mild cup of joe.
-I prefer mine cold with a little cream and stevia, but I am surprised that I could drink it with just ice.
-I’s that good!
+You may also like it heated up for a mild cup of joe.
+I prefer mine cold with a little cream and stevia, but I also can drink it with just ice.
+It’s that good!